-Building Equity into the CAP
+Building Equity into the CAP and Ensuring a Just Transition

-The Vermont Climate Council recognized early in the process the further work it needed to do – both internally and externally – to build equity into climate action in Vermont and Vermont’s Climate Action Plan.
-To realize the transformative change that is needed to meet the objectives of the Global Warming Solutions Act (GWSA), Vermonters must be part of not only the solutions but in determining them.
-This was articulated in the approach the Council took to public engagement (discussed in the preceding section) from the onset but was formalized by the Council with the recognition of a three-pronged approach to equity: holding space, organizational analysis, and engagement.
+The Vermont Climate Council recognized early in the process the further work it needed to do – both internally and externally – to build equity into climate action in Vermont and Vermont’s Climate Action Plan and ensure a just transition.
+To realize the transformative change that is needed to meet the objectives of the Global Warming Solutions Act (GWSA), Vermonters must be part of not only the solutions but in determining them, supporting all residents of the State fairly and equitably.
+Specifically, the Council took a three-pronged approach to incorporating and applying equity principles in policy and decision-making: holding space, organizational analysis, and engagement.

 The act of holding space refers to the Council’s commitment to start every Council meeting with a presentation or discussion related to equity.
-This commitment was reflective of the Council’s interest in leaning into the conversations around applying equity in policy and decision making in practice.
 Rather than having one or a few specific trainings in the area, this has provided a continual opportunity to hear from experts in the field, working on the ground in Vermont and/or have facilitated conversations around what the work looks like in practice.
-This work will continue as we move into implementation of the Climate Action Plan (CAP) and highlight the need to further consider equity in the specific actions recommended in the CAP.
+This work will need to be continued as the State of Vermont and Vermonters work to implement the Climate Action Plan (CAP).

 The Council also recognized that there is further work to do around the organizational structure of the Council.
-The formation of the Council itself and the five subcommittees needed to standup the Climate Action Plan was no less than the formation of a new bureaucracy to realize the objectives of the GWSA.
-In standing it up at astonishing speed, the systems needed to support it and represent the diversity in Vermont were developed in real time.
+The formation of the Council itself, and the five subcommittees needed to develop the Climate Action Plan, took place at an astonishing speed and are imperfect.
+The systems needed to support the full work of the Climate Action Plan and represent the diversity in Vermont were developed in real time.
 As such, the hierarchy of the Council and its subcommittees created a system with imperfect power dynamics and under-represented sectors of Vermont’s population.
-The Council itself is not representative of the BIPOC, income, and geographic diversity needed to represent all Vermonters and specifically the most vulnerable.
-The Council did cast a much broader net when forming the subcommittees through outreach and engagement with Vermonters in the process but in doing so, created the hierarchical imbalance of power.
-The subcommittees, which are now more representative, do not determine the final actions in the CAP but rather serve as advisory to the Council.
-The Council holds the decision-making power, leaving the power with the privileged.
-In recognizing and appreciating this issue, the Council seeks to engage with the legislature going forward to consider new appointments to the Council and the increased opportunity to add diversity to the Council.
-Finally, the Agency of Natural Resources staff who support the work of the Council will continue to support the per diems for non-state employees and explore ways to enhance them to ensure that payment is not a barrier to serving.
+The Council itself is not representative of the BIPOC, low income and rural communities that are likely to be most vulnerable to the impacts of climate change, not is the Council representative of the economic sectors that will be most impacted by this transformation, such as the building trades.
+The Council cast a broader net when forming the subcommittees in order to bring more voices to the process, .
+The subcommittees, however, which are more representative, do not determine the final actions in the CAP but rather serve as advisory to the Council.
+The Council holds the decision-making power.
+In recognizing and appreciating this issue, the Council seeks to engage with the legislature going forward to consider new appointments to the Council and other tools, such as re-evaluating the State’s per diem policy, to seek and create opportunities to add diversity to the Council.